winterland1989/stdio/bench/tcp/README.md

 + current one in base, aka. mio

-This is an M:N multiplexers, each OS thread(capability in GHC rts) contain an `uv_loop` poller, and one haskell thread to mananger the poller.
+This is an M:N multiplexers, each OS thread(capability in GHC rts) use a kqueue/epoll fd to do event polling, and one haskell thread to manager the poller.

 + libuv I/O manager in stdio

-This is an M:N multiplexers just like mio, but use libuv as OSes abstraction.
+This is an M:N multiplexers just like mio, but use libuv as OSes abstraction, each OS thread(capability in GHC rts) use an `uv_loop` poller, and one haskell thread to mananger the poller.

 + golang's netpoller